-II STAKEHOLDERS' RELATIONSHIP COMMITTEE COMPOSITION
+STAKEHOLDERS' RELATIONSHIP COMMITTEE

-The Stakeholders' Relationship Committee constituted as a mandatory committee of the Board, presently comprises of two Non-executive Directors of the Company and is headed by Mr. Gopal K. Sarda.
+Stakeholders' The Relationship Committee constituted as a mandatory committee of the Board, presently comprises of three Independent Directors of the Company and is headed by Mr. Gopal K. Sarda.
 The other members of the Committee are Mr. Pramod Kalani and Mr. Dhaval Soni.
-Mr. Ritesh Pandey, Company Secretary is designated as the Compliance Officer of the Company.
+Mr. Ritesh Pandey, Company Secretary, has been designated as the Compliance Officer of the Company.
 The constitution of the Stakeholders' Relationship Committee meets the requirements of Section 178 of the Act and Regulation 20 of the Listing Regulations, 2015.